-If the paleontological resource is large (e.g. mammoth tusk), or a concentration of fossils, the fossil(s) will be excavated, but a pedestal will be left underneath to assist with plaster jacketing of the specimen.
-Small specimens may be collected in plastic vials, or in some cases zip-lock bags after field preparation and proper packing.
-The preservation of significant fossils (if found during construction) by removal will occur as described below, unless it is not feasible.
-Due to the potential for rapid deterioration of some exposed surface fossils, preservation by avoidance generally is not an acceptable mitigation measure (except, in some cases, for exposed fossilanimal trackways).
+If the paleontological resource is large (e.g., mammoth tusk), or a concentration of fossils, the fossil(s) will be excavated, but a pedestal will be left underneath to assist with plaster jacketing of the specimen.
+Small specimens may be collected in plastic vials, or in some cases zip-lock bags, after field preparation and proper packing.
+The preservation of significant fossils (if found during construction) will occur by removal as described below, unless it is not feasible.
+Due to the potential for rapid deterioration of some exposed surface fossils, preservation by avoidance generally is not an acceptable mitigation measure (except, in some cases, for exposed fossil-animal trackways).
 In cases where the fossil cannot be removed immediately, the location of the fossil will be stabilized to prevent further deterioration prior to data collection under the direction of a qualified paleontologist.
 Stabilization in these cases can (as necessary and safely feasible) include the removal of overburden, exposure of the resource, and application of an appropriate hardening agent (e.g., Vinac or Butvar for vertebrate fossils).
 Data collection in these cases will include documentation of pertinent data (lithology, stratigraphy, taphonomy, etc.), as well as photo-documentation where possible.
 This measure will be implemented further by the mobilization of additional paleontological monitors if unusually large discoveries are encountered during excavation.
 This procedure will optimize data collection and avoid delays.

-In addition to excavation and removal of a paleontological resource, a sample of matrix from around the fossil (~600 pounds is recommended by SVP 2010) will be collected and screenwashed to check for microvertebrates (rodents, birds, reptiles etc.).
+In addition to excavation and removal of a paleontological resource, a sample of matrix from around the fossil (approximately 600 pounds are recommended by the Society of Vertebrate Paleontology 2010) will be collected and screen-washed to check for microvertebrates (rodents, birds, reptiles etc.).
 This can be done immediately onsite if needed.
-If microvertebrates are discovered during the screenwashing, then a larger sample of matrix (6,000 pounds is recommended by the Society of Vertebrate Paleontology, 2010) may be needed to assure the site is properly evaluated.
+If microvertebrates are discovered during the screenwashing, then a larger sample of matrix (6,000 pounds is recommended by the Society of Vertebrate Paleontology 2010) may be needed to assure the site is properly evaluated.
 Screenwashing of the larger sample may continue onsite, if applicable, or at the paleontologist's laboratory.